jarecoo/practice/notes.md

 - “‘Kindness is invincible, but only when it’s sincere, with no hypocrisy or faking.
 For what can even the most malicious person do if you keep showing kindness and, if given the chance, you gently point out where they went wrong — right as they are trying to harm you?’ -Marcus Aurelius, Meditations, 11.18.5.9a …The expected reaction to hatred is more hatred…Most rudeness, meanness, and cruelty are a mask for deep-seated weakness.
 Kindness in these situations is only possible for people of great strength.
 You have great strength.
 Use it.”
 The Daily Stoic p.146

 ### Be Healthy - Physically and Mentally
+- “‘Work nourishes noble minds’ - Seneca, Moral Letters, 31.5 …The mind and the body are there to be used — they turn on themselves when not put to some productive end.
+It’s sad to think that this kind of frustration is an everyday reality for a lot of people…Worse is when we try to push these feelings away by buying things, going out, fighting, creating drama — indulging in the empty calories of existence instead of finding the real nourishment.
+The solution is simple and, thankfully, always right at hand.
+Get out there and work.”
+TDS, p.163
 - Physical
     - “No man has the right to be an amateur in the matter of physical training.
 It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable.” - Socrates
     - Get good (consistent and long) sleep.
 Good sleep is underrated.
 It’s so vital to good health.